iAutoparkCars/StaffPickVideos/README.md

 	 As the app gets larger and larger, observing a change in network state is extremely scalable and manageable as you're able to print a message to the user when, for example, network connection goes from CONNECTED to DISONNECTING.

-### Adding new features and functionality to the app is not necessary, but we appreciate...something extra.
+### Adding new features and functionality to the app...
 * See for yourself!
   > ![my version 1 compressed](https://user-images.githubusercontent.com/14288932/33238139-b53c76d2-d254-11e7-9227-d08eba254120.gif)
 * Four Categories